Waylon Jennings: Phoenix

 Jennings's records found little success at A&M, because the label was releasing mostly folk music rather than country at the time.
 He had a few regional hits around Phoenix, due to local radio airplay with "Four Strong Winds" and "Just To Satisfy You", which was co-written with Bowman.
 Meanwhile, he recorded an album on BAT records produced by James Musil and engineered by Jack Miller, called "JD's Waylon Jennings" on the front of the album, and "Waylon Jennings at JD's" on the back side.
 After 500 copies were sold at the club another 500 were pressed by the Sounds label.
 He also played lead guitar for Patsy Montana on a 1964 album.

 Singer Bobby Bare heard Jennings's "Just to Satisfy You" on his car radio while passing through Phoenix, and recorded it and "Four Strong Winds".
 After stopping in Phoenix to attend a Jennings performance at JD's, Bare called Chet Atkins, head of the RCA Victor studios in Nashville, and suggested he sign Jennings.
-Unsure after being offered a deal with RCA if he should quit his gig at JD's and relocate to Nashville, he sought the advice of RCA artist and friend Willie Nelson, who had attended one of Jennings' shows.
+Unsure after being offered a deal with RCA if he should quit his gig at JD's and relocate to Nashville, he sought the advice of RCA artist and friend Willie Nelson, who had attended one of Jennings's shows.
 Upon hearing how well financially Jennings was doing at JD's Nelson suggested he stay in Phoenix.

 Jennings then asked Herb Alpert to release him from his contract with A&M, which Alpert did.
 Later, after Jennings became successful, A&M compiled all of his singles and unreleased recordings and issued them as an album, Don't Think Twice.
 Atkins formally signed Jennings to RCA Victor in 1965.
 In August Jennings made his first appearance on Billboard's Hot Country Songs chart with "That's the Chance I'll Have to Take".